decentraland/social-client/rust/README.md

 # Websocket Rust Client
 A Websocket client implemented in Rust, using [dcl-rpc](https://crates.io/crates/dcl-rpc) to autogenerate the code from the Proto file located in [Protocol Repository](https://github.com/decentraland/protocol/blob/main/proto/decentraland/social/friendships/friendships.proto)

-### Run clients
+## Run clients

-#### Client A: Executor
+### Client A: Executor
-This is the executor of the actions, gets all friends and requests and then sends a friendship request and a cancel.
+This is the executor of the actions, gets all friends and requests and then performs actions based on the specified flow.

+There are two available flows:

+- `flow1`: Sends a friendship request and then cancels it.
+- `flow2`: Sends a friendship request, accepts the friendship, and then deletes it.

+You can specify the flow to execute as a command-line argument.
+Here's how to run the client with each flow:

+For flow1: `cargo run --bin a-client-ws -- flow1`
-`cargo run --bin a-client-ws`
+For flow2: `cargo run --bin a-client-ws -- flow2`

+If no flow is specified, the program will panic with a message indicating that a flow must be provided.

 ### Client B: Listener
-This client only subscribes to new friendship event updates and receives the request and cancel from Client A.
+This client only subscribes to new friendship event updates and receives the updates from Client A.
 `cargo run --bin b-client-ws`